japhari/japhari.github.io/_pages/cv.md

 # Projects 🚀

-- **Government of Tanzania Health Management Information System (GOT-HOMIS)** - Played a pivotal role in developing a centralized health data management system for the Tanzanian government.
+- **Government of Tanzania Health Management Information System (GOT-HOMIS)**
+  Played a critical role in the design and development of multiple versions (2, 2.5, 3, 4.0) of GOT-HOMIS, a centralized health data management system aimed at improving healthcare services across Tanzania.
+Responsibilities included crafting comprehensive System Requirement Specification Documents (SRS) to define functional and non-functional requirements, as well as creating System Design Documents (SDD) that detailed system architecture, database schemas, and data flow.
+Led the implementation process, collaborating with multidisciplinary teams to ensure seamless integration with existing healthcare infrastructure.
+This system has greatly enhanced data-driven decision-making, resource allocation, and patient care across the country.

-- **Zanzibar Electronic Medical Record System (ZEMR)** - Designed and developed a system for managing health records across Zanzibar's health facilities.
+- **Zanzibar Electronic Medical Record System (ZEMR)**
+  Designed and implemented a centralized Electronic Medical Record (EMR) system to streamline patient data management across Zanzibar’s health facilities.
+The system improved the accuracy, accessibility, and security of patient records, facilitating better healthcare delivery and administrative efficiency.

-- **Facility Financial Account and Reporting System (FFARS)** - A financial system that tracks budgets, payments, and financial reporting for local government authorities.
+- **Facility Financial Account and Reporting System (FFARS)**
+  Developed both web and mobile applications for local government authorities to manage budgets, grants, and own-source revenue.
+The system offers real-time financial reporting and budget control, supporting local facilities in efficient financial management.
+It integrates directly with bank systems for seamless reconciliation and ensures financial transparency for stakeholders at multiple levels, including sector ministries and local government authorities.

+- **Wadau Portal (Implementing Partners Management Portal)**
-- **Wadau Portal** - A web-based platform to monitor and govern Tanzania's development partners and their projects.
+  Created a web-based platform to help the Tanzanian government track and govern information about development partners and their research projects.
+This system serves as a central hub for monitoring, evaluation, and governance, improving transparency and accountability for projects in partnership with external organizations.

-- **Annual School Census (ASC)** - Developed a system to collect and manage data for Pre-Primary, Primary, and Secondary schools.
+- **Annual School Census (ASC)**
+  Developed a robust system used to collect and manage educational data from Pre-Primary, Primary, Secondary, Adult, and Non-Formal Education institutions.
+The system streamlines the collection of data via school-level questionnaires and plays a pivotal role in education planning, resource distribution, and policy-making.

-- **Madeni MIS** - System for automating and managing staff claims and debts across Tanzanian government departments.
+- **Madeni MIS**
+  Designed and developed an automated system for managing staff claims and non-salary debts across Tanzanian government departments.
+The system digitizes the entire claims process, ensuring transparency and accountability at all levels of approval.
+It significantly reduced the delays and inefficiencies associated with manual claim handling.

+- **Muungano Gateway**
+  Developed a robust communication bus, serving as an interoperability layer for various electronic information systems in Tanzania.
+Muungano Gateway allows for seamless data exchange and integration across different government and institutional systems, improving interoperability and data sharing within and between public sector systems.

+- **Human Capital Management Information System (HCMIS)**
+  Created and deployed an advanced Human Resource and Payroll Management system for the Tanzanian government’s public service.
+The system enhances human resource management efficiency by automating payroll processes and providing comprehensive employee management functionalities, used across all public service institutions.

+- **School Information System (SIS)**
+  Developed a web and mobile-based platform that captures comprehensive data on student and staff populations, resources, behaviors, and performance indicators.
+The system supports school administrators and policymakers by offering real-time data insights and analytics for effective decision-making.

+- **Bank of Tanzania Health Management Information System**
+  Designed and deployed an EMR system for the Bank of Tanzania’s dispensaries and health centers, streamlining the management of patient data and improving healthcare delivery for employees and their dependents.

+- **10% Management Information System (TPLMIS)**
+  Developed an automated system to manage loans provided to women, youth, and disabled individuals.
+The system integrates with Tanzanian financial institutions, ensuring accurate bank account validation and transparent loan disbursement.
+It has increased repayment rates and strengthened accountability through the use of control numbers.

+- **Tanzania Electronic Investment Window (TEIW)**
+  Designed and implemented the TEIW platform, a one-stop solution for investors seeking services from various government institutions, including the Tanzania Investment Centre (TIC), NIDA, TRA, and others.
+TEIW streamlines the process for acquiring permits, licenses, and approvals, significantly reducing bottlenecks and enhancing investor experience.

+- **Selform Management Information System**
+  Developed a system allowing students to update academic preferences (e.g., schools, colleges, or subject combinations) following the release of final exam results.
+This system also manages the allocation of students to schools and colleges based on their academic choices and results, improving the overall student placement process.

+- **Faru Gateway**
+  Led the development of Faru Gateway, a centralized data exchange infrastructure designed to enhance secure communication and data sharing within the Ministry of Natural Resources and Tourism.
+The gateway integrates with the Government Electronic Service Bus (Gov-ESB), facilitating the development of data warehouses, BI dashboards, and mobile applications to support decision-making in the natural resource and tourism sectors.

-- **National e-Procurement System (NeST)** - Led the design and implementation of a platform to digitalize procurement processes across Tanzania.
+- **National e-Procurement System (NeST)**
+  Developed modules in the NeST, a comprehensive digital platform that revolutionizes public procurement in Tanzania.
+The system automates procurement workflows, from tendering to contract management, ensuring transparency, efficiency, and accountability.
+Advanced features include real-time monitoring and compliance with procurement regulations, significantly reducing fraud and errors while enhancing competitiveness in government tenders.

-- **Medical Stores Department Gateway** - Developed a payment integration platform that connects MSD with financial institutions for real-time transactions.
+- **Medical Stores Department (MSD) Gateway**
+  Spearheaded the development of the MSD Gateway, an integration platform that connects MSD systems with various financial institutions, including NMB, CRDB, and others.
+The gateway streamlines payment processes, enabling seamless and secure financial transactions, ultimately improving the efficiency and reliability of the medical supply chain in Tanzania.

 # Conferences & Seminars 🌍